 Description: View of the set table in the dining room with the fireplace, mirror and windows in the background.

-Description: View of the Tallman House looking toward the front entrance.
+Description: View of Tallman House from front garden with trees.

 Date: 1956 ca.